Have You Seen Any Nighthawks?

 — email from Dave Brooke on 7 May 2024

-The fourth chick is at least two days younger than the others so it had not reached the ledge walking stage yet.
+The fourth chick is at least two days younger than the others so it hadn’t reached the ledge walking stage.
 Meanwhile, even if the male is absent as Dave suggests, this has not adversely affected the chicks’ growth and development as you can see in the video.

-These peregrines have not fledged yet but it won’t be long before they’re gone.
-Visit the Tarentum Bridge area for great looks at this peregrine family.
+These youngsters have not fledged yet but it won’t be long before they’re gone.
+Visit the Tarentum Bridge for great looks at this peregrine family.
 Click here for a map.

 Cathedral of Learning, Univ of Pittsburgh: